ClickHouse/clickhouse-go/README.md

 ## Compression

-ZSTD/LZ4 compression is supported over native and http.
+ZSTD/LZ4 compression is supported over native and http protocols.
 This is performed at a block level and is only used for inserts.

 If using `Open` via the std interface and specifying a DSN, compression can be enabled via the `compress` flag.
 Currently, this is a boolean flag which enables `LZ4` compression.